Profile

 Investment Climate Reforms

 Hichilema's economic reform programme has targeted the mining sector as a driver of Zambian economic recovery.
-Fiscal reforms aimed at stabilising the mining tax regime, resolving legacy disputes including the Vedanta-KCM situation, and attracting new investment in exploration and expansion have created a more favourable environment for corridor-connected mining operations.
-The First Quantum Kansanshi S3 expansion and Barrick Lumwana Super Pit represent investment commitments that Hichilema's reforms have encouraged.
+Fiscal reforms aimed at stabilising the mining tax regime, resolving legacy disputes including the Vedanta-KCM situation, and attracting new investment in exploration and expansion have supported a more favourable environment for corridor-connected mining operations.
+The First Quantum Kansanshi S3 expansion and Barrick Lumwana Super Pit are investment commitments that should be attributed to the companies while noting the broader policy environment.

 The President's engagement with the Zambia corridor extension — the greenfield railway that would connect Zambia's Copperbelt to the existing corridor network — reflects his infrastructure development priorities.
 The Africa Finance Corporation's mandate as lead developer for the extension was facilitated by Hichilema's diplomatic engagement with corridor partners.